aptivator/mongo-query-compiler-docs/docs/query-namespacing-unwinding.md

 #### Query Namespacing

-The query seems more verbose than necessary and can be simplified by using `favorites` as a namespace to access its `food` and `music` properties:
+The can be simplified by using `favorites` as a namespace to access its `food` and `music` properties:

 ```javascript
 let query = compiler({